c-o-pr/ddrescue-helper/README.md

 `ddrescue_helper.sh -u | -m | -f <device>`

-`-u` prevents auto-mount after unmount.
+`-u` unmounts and disables subsequent auto-mount.

-`-m` re-enables auto-mount after mount and remounts.
+`-m` mounts and enables auto-mount.

 `-f` looks up the volume type of device and runs the appropriate form of `fsck`.
-This may be appropriate to check / repair volume integrity after making a copy or zapping.

-`-u, -m` include updating `/etc/fstab` (using `vifs(8)` on macOS).
-On Linux fstab changes are observed by `udev` and may cause automatic mount / umount events.
+`-u, -m` control auto-mount by editing `/etc/fstab` (using `vifs(8)` on macOS).
+On Linux `/etc/fstab` changes are observed by `systemd` and `udev` and may cause automatic mount / umount events.

 > [!NOTE]
-> With `-m`, you can supply a volume UUID as `<device>`to remove an entry from `/etc/fstab` (no attempt to mount is made).
-Or, you can edit `/etc/fstab` by hand (on macOS use `vifs(8)`.)
->
 > If `<device>` is a partition, only it is affected.
 If `<device>` is a drive, all partitions are affected.
-Only partitions with volume UUIDs can be persistently unmounted using this script, but this is the common case.
+Only partitions with volume UUIDs can be persistently unmounted using this script, but such volumes are the common case.
 >
 > UNMOUNT ignores the GPT EFI Service Partition as it is not mounted by default.
 >
+> With `-m`, you can supply a volume UUID as `<device>`to remove an entry from `/etc/fstab` (no attempt to mount is made).
+Or, you can edit `/etc/fstab` by hand (on macOS use `vifs(8)`.)
+>
+> Linux remounts via `systemd`/`udev` may be lazy, completimg when the mountpoint is next accessed.
+>
 > If you need a general purpose mount inhibitor for macOS which works for all devices, including disk images, see [Disk Arbitrator](https://github.com/aburgh/Disk-Arbitrator/).
 > Note: Disk Arbitrator hasn't been updated since 2017.
 On macOS Ventura it works to properly inhibit auto-mounts, but a UI bug prevents its Quit from working, so you have to kill it by hand.
 >
-> On macOS, containers are observed.
+> On macOS, containers are observed and subpartitions are processed.

+> [!WARNING]
+> macOS APFS containers may present edge cases that are not properly handled by this script.
+Use extra care when processing such devices.

 ### 2. COPY / SCAN